 This symposium, co-hosted by Cornerstone arts centre and The Oxford Research Centre in the Humanities (TORCH), will explore the intersections of research and theatre-making over two days of panel discussions, performances, workshops, papers and networking.
-Our aim is to facilitate the sharing of best practice and to help cultivate new collaborative relationships.
+Our aim is to facilitate the sharing of best practice and to help cultivate new collaborative relationships between practitioners and researchers.

 The cost for the symposium, including lunch on both days and an evening performance of The Last Hurrah on Wednesday 12 February, is £10.

 Day 1, Wednesday 12th February 2020 @ Cornerstone, Didcot